 I initially suspected that the call had been transferred to the Whirlpool daycare facility because it sounded like children shrieking and banging frantically on empty coffee cans.

 No, this was not true.
 The call was routed to the Experience Center on-hold music system and the audio quality occupied territory well beyond dreadful.
 Why was I not surprised?
 Their micro-wave quality was just as dreadful.

 I held the receiver a foot from my head until a voice broke through the racket.

 Machine: “Please stay on the line.
 Your call is important.”

-If my call was important, you would think someone would answer it or at least I’d be enjoying blissful silence rather than being tortured by poorly produced garage bands.
+If my call was important why was it not being answered or at least why was I not experiencing blissful silence rather than torture by poorly produced garage bands.

 Many miserable moments later.